Goziechukwu/muse_school/README.md

 ## Testing Forms and Views

-The forms and views have been tested on the codeanywhere workspace terminal and the tests, totalling to 10 tests returned successful.
+The forms and views have been tested on the gitpod workspace terminal and the tests, totalling to 10 tests returned successful.

 <img src="./static/images/test-run-success.PNG" alt="Testing Results for Forms and Views">

 ## Accessibility Requirements

-MindBodyHealth has been tested using Lighthouse on Google and found to completely meet Accessibility Requirements, in addition to having Best Practices, and more, as indicated in the screenshot below:
+Muse School has been tested using Lighthouse on Google and found to completely meet Accessibility Requirements, in addition to having Best Practices, and more, as indicated in the screenshot below:

 <img src="./static/images/lighthouse-report.PNG" alt="Accessibility Requirements Score">